windingwind/zotero-actions-tags/README.md

   > Click shortcut button in the edit action popup to record custom shortcut from keyboard.

   _Note_: Shortcut availability depends on your operating system and window manager.
-Even if a shortcut is recorded successfully, it may fail if event propagation is intercepted before reaching the add-on.
+Even if a shortcut is recorded successfully, it may fail if event propagation is intercepted before reaching the plugin.
 Some combinations (especially arrow keys) may behave inconsistently across contexts (e.g., working "In Reader menu" but not elsewhere) or may trigger additional actions like page navigation (which might be considered a feature).
 These behaviors are outside the control of Actions and Tags, so you probably will want to verify that your shortcuts work as you intend; generally, keyboard shortcuts involving printable characters (letters, numbers, and special characters) are more likely to work, and shortcuts involving arrow keys are known to be finicky.
 See [discussion #564](https://github.com/windingwind/zotero-actions-tags/discussions/564) for more details.

 - **Menu Label**: The label of the menu item to be displayed in the right-click menu in the library / reader popup menu.